-Objectives Strategies Aspirational targets An integrated network of prosperous regional towns and communities with strong service links to a vibrant regional city hub is in place.
-Through the establishment of a Peel Economic and Employment Alliance, we will work with the City of Mandurah to: Aspirational targets By 2050, Mandurah's population wil have increased to 130,000.
-By 2050, Mandurah's contribution to gross regional product will have increased to \$5.30 billion. and communities. f. increase opportunities for social harmony and innovation through the facilitation of partnerships between industry and the not-for-profit and charity sectors to increase their presence and outreach
+Objectives Strategies Aspirational targets Objectives An integrated network of prosperous regional towns and communities with strong service links to a vibrant regional city hub is in place.
+Through the establishment of a Peel Economic and Employment Alliance, we will work with the City of Mandurah to: create a City centre with a vibrant commercial, retail and tourism focus for locals and visitors and a unique destination for culture, art, entertainment and wellbeing that: Aspirational targets By 2050, Mandurah's population wil have increased to 130,000.
+By 2050, Mandurah's contribution to gross regional product will have increased to \$5.30 billion. and communities. f. increase opportunities for social harmony and innovation through the facilitation of partnerships between industry and the not-for-profit and charity sectors to increase their presence and outreach across the Peel.